Natural Lice Prevention & Treatment (Even for Super Lice / Drug Resistant Lice)

 Lice is a part of parenting most of us hope to avoid.
-But in the event it happens to your child, here are some effective natural or less-harsh natural lice prevention and remedies that actually work, based on research from medical journals and real life experience.
+But in the event it happens, here are effective and less-harsh natural lice treatment remedies and prevention tips that actually work, based on research from medical journals and real life experience.
 You’ll also find proactive steps that may help your child avoid getting lice in the first place.

 Head lice are tiny, wingless parasitic insects that live among human hairs and feed on blood from the scalp.
 Sounds more than a little unpleasant, doesn’t it?